Check-in rates & no-shows

 How to act on what you learn

-Check-in Rateis weak, review reminders, arrival instructions, and check-in timing. - If one
+- When bookings are strong but the check-in rate is weak, review reminders, arrival instructions, and check-in timing.

-- If cancellations spike shortly before the event, review reminder timing and make the cancellation path easier to understand.
+- When cancellations spike shortly before the event, review reminder timing and make the cancellation path easier to understand.

 Use your own baselines